NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

 Please note that this IRCC’s flexibility on full-time enrollment status has not been extended beyond the Summer 2020 term.
 As of September 2020, students must meet the full-time enrollment requirement (with the only exception of part-time studies in the final term) to qualify for a PGWP.

-IRCC has confirmed that online studies completed within Canada in 2020 and 2021 due to COVID-19 will not adversely impact your eligibility for the PGWP.
+IRCC has confirmed that online studies completed within Canada due to COVID-19 will not adversely impact your eligibility for the PGWP.
 Visit here for more information.

-Time spent studying outside Canada in 2020 and 2021 will also not be deducted from the overall length of the PGWP, provided that you fall into one of the categories noted here and you meet all the other eligibility requirements for a PGWP.
+Time spent studying outside Canada between Spring 2020 and August 31, 2022 will also not be deducted from the overall length of the PGWP, provided that you meet the specific criteria and all the other eligibility requirements for a PGWP.

-You may remain in Canada with an expired study permit while waiting for your PGWP to be processed, as long as you submit your PGWP application before your study permit expires or becomes invalid.
+If you apply for your PGWP within Canada, you may remain in Canada with an expired study permit as long as you submit your PGWP application before your study permit expires or becomes invalid.

 Please visit here for information on how COVID-19 may impact biometrics collection for your PGWP application.

-Note that there are different entry requirements depending on whether you hold a valid work permit based on an application submitted in Canada, or a letter of introduction based on approval of an outside-Canada application.
-If you are not exempt from the travel restrictions, you will not be allowed to enter Canada.
+The entry requirements for temporary workers will vary depending on whether you hold a valid work permit based on an application submitted in Canada, or a letter of introduction based on approval of an outside-Canada application.
+Note that you must also qualify as a fully vaccinated traveller and a Border Services Officer will make the final decision on whether you are eligible to enter Canada.

-- Check here for travel restrictions and exemptions for temporary workers
+- Travel restrictions and exemptions for temporary foreign workers

-Under the current procedure, international travellers to Canada must also meet certain health requirements for all international travellers to Canada.
-Before travelling to Canada, please make sure that you know what you need to do before and after your arrival in Canada and take the proper steps to comply with all the requirements.
+Before travelling to Canada, please make sure that you know what you need to do before and after your arrival in Canada and take the proper steps to comply with all the entry requirements.

-Virtual convocation ceremonies will be held on June 24, 25, 28 and 29 for students who complete their program in the Spring 2021 term.
-Please check SFU’s Convocation webpage for more information about the June 2021 Virtual Convocation.
+Convocation ceremonies will be held on June 7-June 10, 2022 for students who complete their program in the Spring 2022 term.
+Please visit SFU’s Convocation webpage for updates and information about June 2022 Convocation.

-Should the travel restrictions be loosened or lifted, refer to the following resources that may help your family/friends prepare for their visit to Canada:
+If your family/friends meet the travel exemptions, refer to the following resources that may help your family/friends prepare for their visit to Canada: